code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Attributes/README.md

 edition = "2018"

 [features]
-default = ["foo"]              //By default, all features are disabled unless explicitly enabled. foo = []                      //Need to be defined feature here
+default = ["foo"]              //3.
+By default, all features are disabled unless explicitly enabled. foo = []                       //4.
+Add feature(or condition) which need to be enabled

-$ cargo build --features "foo" //Building feature fun
+$ cargo build --features "foo" //5.
+Cargo build needed to be done with feature fun
 Hello World!
 ```